pbansal5/zero-shot-colbert-retrieval/README.md

 ## Setup

 In order to setup run the following commands.
-Clone the repo and then run.
+Clone the repo and then run the following after installing python=3.8:

 ```bash
 pip install -e .